 Objective 1: The student will be able to apply mathematics to the description of physical processes, and establish the connection from theoretical and computational predictions to experimental outcomes.
+The ability to solve mathematical problems related to the course content correspond to Learning Outcomes 1, 3, 4, 5 in the ACGM.

 How will requirement be addressed (including strategies and techniques)?
-The application of Newton's three laws of motion to physical problems is a fundamental tool to understand physical systems.
-As such, it is considered extensively in lectures with many examples worked in a variety of situations throughout the semester.
-Further, the application and solution of kinematic equations for motion will be demonstrated and compared to results in the laboratory, for example, using computer-interfaced smart carts traversing an inclined plane.
+Electrical forces and fields are fundamental tools to understand physical systems.
+As such, the concepts are considered extensively in lectures with many examples, worked in a variety of situations, throughout the semester.
+This approach to understanding is reinforced by homework problems as well as laboratory experiments.
+For example, the application and solution of mathematical equations for the behavior of electrical circuits via Kirchhoff's laws will be demonstrated and compared to results in the laboratory, using boards with resistors, capacitors, and inductors, along with voltage and current meters.
+The application of Kirchoff's laws correspond to Learning Outcome 2 in the ACGM.

-Describe how requirement will be assessed: Laboratory applications will allow for calculation of predicted outcomes, in a guided, sequential, manner, with form-based entries in the associated lab manual.
+Describe how requirement will be assessed: As is the norm, graded homework assignments and exams will be given in the lecture portion of the course, and graded laboratory assignments will also serve as a basis for assessment of student understanding.
+The lab assignments will allow for calculation of predicted outcomes, in a guided, sequential, manner, with form-based entries in the associated lab manual.
 Data will be collected and inferences will be drawn from the data, which may be compared to predictions.
 Students will critically evaluate the level of agreement, and any mitigating causes of potential disagreement.
-In addition, students' ability to apply their understanding of concepts, through quantitative problem solving, will be assessed through exam questions.
+Required elements will include careful observation, computation of dependent quantities, analysis of trends in data, and quantification of limitations in the precision of equipment and/or statistical fluctuations.